pedroabreu/publish-it/README.md

 # publish-it

 Attempt to simplify publishing of a js library with different types of source files.
-By default it will copy the source files and package.json into the published package root.

-Default usage is to copy source files and package.json to the published package folder
+### Why should I use this ?

+I've started developing a private util library and realized there was no obvious, straight-forward way of publishing a package with different source files.
+I investigated what other utils packages are doing and got some inspiration from lodash, that has on it's root, the es5 files and a folder for the es files, so this way the consumer could decide which one to go for.

+So this is the main use case of this package, to be able to publish your library simply be defining what type of files are you publishing.
+It runs under the hood `npm publish` so it should be able to work together with post publish scripts.

 ## Usage